gemc/home/index.markdown

 Running simulations does not require previous knowledge of C++ or Geant4.
 A typical workflow looks like this:

-1. Geant4 geometry and materials are uploaded to databases using `python`
+1. Geant4 geometry and materials are defined using python
-2. GEMC reads databases and builds the Geant4 world
+2. GEMC builds the Geant4 world
-3. Particles are transported by Geant4.
+3. Particles are transported by Geant4, hits are created
+4. Hardware electronic emulations digitize the hits
-4. Hits are digitized and streamed to the desired formats.
+5. Data is streamed to the desired output formats.

 {% include figure.html
 src="assets/images/gemcArchitecture.png"